How To Install Custom Fonts for Google Docs

 Add Fonts to Google Docs Using Extensis Fonts

-Extensis Fonts will open in the sidebar with a preview of all your fonts and the ability to sort and select them effortlessly.
+Extensis Fonts will open in the sidebar with a preview of all your fonts.
+This extension also gives you the ability to sort and select them effortlessly.

 Add Fonts to Windows from the Google Fonts Website

-Click the Select this font + buttons to choose fonts for download.
-Then you can click a minimized Families Selected window at the bottom of the page to open your selection of fonts, as shown directly below.
+Click the Select this font + buttons to choose the fonts that you want to download.
+Next, you can click the minimized Families Selected window at the bottom of the page to open your selection of fonts, as shown in the screenshot directly below.
 Click the Download this selection button to save the selected fonts to your hard drive.